EntityOfCensus/eoc-survey-sync/README.md

    - Used during initial setup and schema updates.

 2. **`CreateSurvey(survey_data, target_criteria)`**:
-   - Creates a new survey using the provided `survey_data` and **target criteria** (e.g., geolocation, age range, sex).
+   - Creates a new survey using the provided `survey_data` and **target criteria** based on **answers to standardized questions**.
    - Stores references to **categories**, **questions**, and **answer options** from the standardized pool in the **Main AO Process**.
-   - Specifies the **target audience** based on `target_criteria`.
+   - Specifies the **advanced target criteria** that will be used to match respondents.

 3. **`PublishSurvey(survey_id)`**:
-   - Publishes a draft survey, making it available to eligible respondents.
+   - Publishes a draft survey, making it available to eligible respondents based on **advanced target group logic**.
    - Updates the status of the survey in the `SurveyMetadata` table in the **Main AO Process**.

 ### Respondent Node API (`respondent_node_api.lua`)

-The **Respondent Node API** enables respondents to answer surveys targeted to them based on demographic information.
+The **Respondent Node API** enables respondents to answer standardized questionnaires and participate in surveys targeted to them.

 #### Key Functions: